Change, alter or redefine a licensed premises

 What you'll need

-To alter or redefine a licensed premises you'll need to upload these documents (a legible photo is acceptable):
+To alter or redefine a licensed premises you'll need to upload these documents (a clear photo is acceptable):

 - a community impact submission (if applicable)